What is 1100 Aluminum?

 Also, 1100 aluminum is very sensitive to heat variance.
 At temperatures ranging from 392 – 482 °F (200 – 250 °C) 1100’s already lower strength decreases even further.
 However, at sub-zero temperatures, its strength actually increases.
 Because of this 1100 is an ideal low-temperature alloy.

 Cold working is the optimal way of dealing with the alloy.
 High heat should be avoided.
 For these reasons, fabricators typically stamp, roll, draw, and spin 1100 as those keep temperatures down.

 While it is easy to hot work 1100, the further reduction in strength means it is generally avoided.

 Consequently, 1100 aluminum can be hardened by cold working, but not by hot working nor heat treatment.

 1100 is suitable for welding using AL 1100 consumable electrodes and filler wire.

 We carry 1100 Aluminum in Sheet.
 Check out our very competitive pricing and variety of thicknesses!

 We hope that this article has helped you understand the uses of 1100 Aluminum.
-If you need more hard technical data, you can check out the Aluminum 1100 Product Guide here.
-We also have an article about how to weld Aluminum alloys!
+If you need more hard technical data, you can check out the aluminum 1100 product guide here.
+We also have an article that covers the best way to weld aluminum!